nicolas-besnard/exception-monitor/README.md

 Why this project ?
 ------------------
-I'm working for a web agency that need to monitor more than 50 websites.
+I'm working for a web agency that needs to monitor more than 50 websites.

 We are using a custom solution, because using a SaaS solution would be too expensive.

 Furthermore, our intern solution is developer oriented and project owners doesn't know what is really happening.

-This project goal is to create an application that will be focused on project owner's use.
+This project goal is to create an application that will be focused on project owners' use.

 Key features
 ------------